How to deal with iOS Fragmentation?

 By Jash Unadkat, Community Contributor - December 5, 2022

-The term fragmentation is most frequently used in relation to the Android ecosystem.
-This is because fragmentation is a major issue in Android.
+The term fragmentation is most frequently used concerning the Android ecosystem.
+This is because fragmentation is significant when it comes to Android devices.
 On the other hand, the iOS ecosystem isn’t as fragmented when compared to Android.
 Apple has taken numerous measures to keep fragmentation levels minimal.
 It also ensures that users upgrade to the latest version as soon as possible by delivering timely and easy updates.

-Nonetheless, bear in mind that every iOS user can’t or won’t upgrade to the latest iOS version at the same time.
+- Naturally, every iOS user can’t or won’t upgrade to the latest iOS version simultaneously.

-Additionally, Apple also launched a separate OS for its iPad devices – the iPadOS to provide a dedicated and delightful tablet experience.
-This move has enabled Apple to free its tablets from certain limitations imposed in iOS.
+- Apple also launched a separate OS for its iPad devices – the iPadOS to provide a dedicated and delightful tablet experience.
+This move has enabled Apple to free its tablets from limitations imposed on iOS.

-However, this also translates to new challenges for Apple developers as they now need to test and optimize their mobile and web applications for both iOS and iPadOS users.
+- However, this also translates to mobile testing challenges for Apple developers, who need to test and optimize their mobile and web applications for iOS and iPadOS users.

-The fragmentation issue, albeit less severe, persists for the Apple ecosystem too.
-This can be driven by the fact that approximately 22% (as of the date of writing this article) of iOS users are not running the latest version of iOS, i.e., iOS 14.2.
+- The fragmentation issue, albeit less severe, also persists in the Apple ecosystem.
+This can be driven by the fact that approximately only 19% of iOS users are running the latest version of iOS 16.1

-As of date, iOS usage is widespread across a few popular versions.
+As of November 2022, iOS usage and adoption are widespread across a few popular versions.
 The table below displays the usage details of various iOS versions to get a sense of fragmentation in the iOS ecosystem.